amazon-connect/amazon-connect-salesforce-cti/lightning/07 Appendix C - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

     -   onAccepted -- A voice contact is accepted.

-    -   onInit -- The voice contact is initialized.
+    -   onPending -- The voice contact is pending.

     -   onMissed -- The voice contact is / was missed.